 The Lost: A Search for Six of Six Million, the 2006 account of Mendelsohn’s search for information about six relatives who perished in the Holocaust, was a New York Times and international bestseller, and went on to win the National Books Critics Circle Award, the National Jewish Book Award, and the Salon Book Award in the United States, as well as the Prix Médicis in France and many other honors in the US and abroad; with more than half a million copies in print, it has been published in over fifteen languages.
 Mendelsohn’s other honors include a Guggenheim Fellowship, the National Book Critics Circle Citation for Excellence in Book Reviewing, and the George Jean Nathan Prize for Drama Criticism.
 In 2008 he was placed by The Economist on its list of the best critics writing in the English language.
 He has been elected to the American Academy of Arts & Sciences and the American Philosophical Society.
 Most recently, Daniel Mendelsohn received the 2014 Harold D. Vursell Memorial Award from the American Academy of Arts and Letters for “prose that merits recognition for the quality of its style.”

 Mendelsohn lives in the Hudson Valley and teaches literature at Bard College.
-His next book will be An Odyssey: A Father, a Son, and an Epic (Knopf, October 2017).
+His new book is An Odyssey: A Father, a Son, and an Epic (Knopf, September 2017).
 The book recounts his travels around the Mediterranean with his late father, a scientist, while reading the Odyssey.